-Failure to comply with a provision of this Chapter is a violation as defined in Chapter 1, Section 6 of this code.
-Person, persons, companies, firms, corporations or other entity(ies) upon conviction of a violation of the provisions of this Chapter shall be fined not to exceed the sum of three hundred dollars (\$300.00).
+Failure to comply with a provision of this Chapter is a violation as defined in Chapter 1, Section 6 of the Code.
+Person, persons, companies, firms, corporations or other entity or entities upon conviction of a violation of the provisions of this Chapter shall be fined not to exceed the sum of three hundred dollars (\$300.00).
 Such fine shall be set at the discretion of the fining authority.